Tobacco Road Golf Club: Is it Actually as Crazy as People Say?

 While I do think it should be ranked higher than it is, I can also understand why it might not be in the truly upper echelon of courses in the US.
 While it’s a ton of fun, and there are tons of different angles to play – I didn’t necessarily think it was the most strategic course I’ve ever played.

-Don’t get me wrong, there are some excellent holes where I had to really think about whether or not I was going to go for it (namely #4 and 5).
-But often, I pretty much knew exactly what shot I had to hit on any given hole.
+Don’t get me wrong, there are some excellent holes where you have to really think about whether or not you’re going to go for it (namely #4 and 5).
+But in a lot of cases, you’ll know exactly what shot you need to hit on any given hole.

-13, I knew exactly where I had to put the ball each time – I didn’t really have many other options.
+13, you’ll pretty much know where to put the ball each time – there aren’t many other options.

 In the end I think Tobacco Road should be on every golfers bucket list.
 I promise you it will be unlike anything you’ve ever played, and it will have you and your friends begging each other to go back out for another round.
 It truly is that (insert superlative adjective here.)

-And to let you know just how I feel about it, if I were planning a trip for my golfing friends from Portland who don’t travel much to golf, Tobacco Road along with Arcadia Bluffs would be the two courses I’d realistically want to take them to most.
+And to let you know just how I feel about it, if I were planning a trip for my golfing friends from Portland who don’t travel much to golf, Tobacco Road along with Arcadia Bluffs would be two destinations I’d seriously consider.

 Another note: I just took a look at Golf Digest’s 50 Most Fun Courses list – and this isn’t on the list.
 Pine Needles, which was also a great course and about half an hour away was #22.
 I’m sorry, but in terms of fun golf, Pine Needles isn’t even on the same planet as this.
 Just one man’s opinion, but seriously…